Daniel Pearl Berkshire Scholarship

 INFORMATION FOR APPLICANTS

 The Daniel Pearl Berkshire Scholarship was established in 2003 with major support from The Berkshire Eagle, the North Adams Transcript and friends of Daniel Pearl, to benefit Berkshire-area students who intend to major in journalism or music.
-The scholarship fund is invested by the Daniel Pearl Foundation of Encino, California and the award program is administered by the Daniel Pearl Berkshire Scholarship Committee.
+The award program is administered by the Daniel Pearl Berkshire Scholarship Committee.

 Daniel Pearl was a reporter for The Wall Street Journal who was kidnapped and killed, at the age of 38, by terrorists in Pakistan early in 2002.
 He began his career with stints as a reporter at both the Transcript and The Eagle between 1986 and 1990, after graduating from Stanford University.
 He joined The Wall Street Journal in 1990, and worked in its Atlanta, Washington, London and Paris bureaus.
 In 2000 he was appointed chief of The Journal’s South Asia Bureau in Bombay, India.
 At the time of his death, Pearl had been seeking an interview with a shadowy Islamic leader to obtain information about terrorist organizations in Pakistan.
 Those who promised to arrange the interview instead kidnapped and killed him.